RachelNongyingLi/research-process-automation-demo-clean/README.md

 Why it gets flagged:

-- It uses a catchy binary contrast.
+- It uses a VERY AI and boring and annoying structure `not A but B`
-- It hides the actual mechanism.
-- It sounds stronger than the current evidence needs.

 Preferred rewrite: